How to Ease Knee Stiffness and Pain

 - 1. Trauma

-The traumatic events that lead to knee stiffness are fracture and sprain
+The traumatic events that lead to knee injuries are fracture and sprain

 In fracture, patella fracture especially in adults is the most common cause of knee stiffness which most times are due to falls.
 The knee is stiff and swollen in most cases where the fracture is the cause of the stiffness

-A sprain occurs when there is a twisting of one or all of the ligaments of the knee joint.
+A sprain occurs when there is a twisting of one or all of the knee ligaments.
 This can result from any activities that will cause a forceful impact on the joint especially sports injuries like track events, the knees sore from running and subsequently, stiffness evolves.
 Knee stiffness and pain is the most common clinical manifestation in this case (3).

 - 2. Fibrosis